b310-digital/mindwendel/README.md

 - Anonymously invite people to your brainstorming - no registration needed.
 Usernames are optional.
 - Easily create and upvote ideas, with live updates from your companions.
 - Preview of links to ease URL sharing
+- Cluster your ideas with labels
-- Export your generated ideas to csv (currently comma separated)
+- Export your generated ideas to html or csv (currently comma separated)

 ![](docs/screenshot.png)
 ![](docs/screenshot2.png)

+## Use-cases
+Brainstorm ...
+- ... new business ideas
+- ... solutions for a problem
+- ... what to eat tonight
+- ...

 ## Getting Started